Actindo-AG/Documentation/POS/Integration/07a_ManageProductOptions.md

 # Manage the product options

 You may want to combine additional services with an offer.
 If your store has the appropriate technical capabilities, you may want to offer shirts with an optional flocking, or photos with an optional printing on mugs and other objects.
 In these cases, a specific service is associated to an offer.
-For detailed information on how the product options are handled at the cash point, see [Add a product option](../Operation/02_SelectOffer.md#add-a-product-option).
+For detailed information on how the product options are handled at the cashpoint, see [Add a product option](../Operation/02_SelectOffer.md#add-a-product-option).

 From a technical point of view, you have to associate a product or service to an existing product.